 It is hoped that most complaints and concerns will be resolved quickly and informally.
 Parents can be assured that all concerns and complaints will be treated seriously and confidentially.
 Correspondence, statements and records will be kept confidential except in so far as is required where disclosure is required in the course of the School’s inspection; or where any other legal obligation prevails.

-GDPR and DPA Complaints
+UK GDPR and DPA Complaints

 The school complaints policy sets out the complaints process.
 This will be the basis for dealing with Data Protection Complaints and appeals.
 All complaints should be directed to the Data Protection Compliance Manager / Data Protection Officer.
 A written outcome will be provided.